samalbibek/samalbibek.github.io/README.md

 ### Hi there, Its Bibek - aka Bibek Samal

 ### Bio
 - I am a theoretical and computational chemist in the [Quantum Chemistry Group](https://vkvoora.github.io/#overview) at [Department of Chemical Sciences, Tata Institute of Fundamental Reseach](https://www.tifr.res.in/~dcs/).
-I love vey much to notice core elctrons using different levels of theory.
+I love very much to notice core elctrons using different levels of theory.
 I am trying to develop theory that could describe core electrons accurately at low computational cost.
 I am also learning Python for my development aspect.

  - Cricket adds extra happiness to my academic life.
 I am a proper all-rounder on field.
 A right-arm fast bowler and left handed middle order batsman.